1cbyc/Nsisong-BinaryConverter/README.md

 ## How It Works

 The program provides a `toBinary` function, which takes an integer as input and returns its binary representation as a string.
 Here's how it works:

+1. If the input number is 0, the function returns "0" since 0 in decimal is also 0 in binary.

+2. For non-zero input numbers, the function initializes an empty string called `binary` to store the binary representation.